This Forecast in-depth page has been updated with information available at the time of the March 2024 Economic and fiscal outlook.

 • The share of UK export markets growth that we expect to be satisfied by UK exporters.
 In recent years, the UK’s export market share has fallen and our recent forecasts for total exports have all been based on an assumption that that trend will continue.
 We also adjust our forecast to reflect exchange rate movements, which would be expected to alter the UK’s export market share as exporting from the UK becomes more or less profitable relative to supplying the domestic market.

 Since our November 2016 forecast, we have also made assumptions about the effects on trade of the UK leaving the EU.
 On 24 December 2020, the UK and the European Union concluded the Trade and Cooperation Agreement (TCA) governing their future trading relationship.
-As explored in Box 2.2 of our March 2021 EFO and Box 2.5 of our October 2021 EFO, the terms of the agreement and initial trade data following the end of the transition period are broadly consistent with our original assumption that the UK’s export market share would be lower by around 15 per cent after ten-years than if the UK had remained in the EU.
+As explored in Box 2.2 of our March 2021 EFO, Box 2.5 of our October 2021 EFO and Box 2.4 of our March 2024 EFO, the terms of the agreement and initial trade data following the end of the transition period are broadly consistent with our original assumption that the UK’s export market share would be lower by around 15 per cent after ten-years than if the UK had remained in the EU.
 The size of this adjustment was calibrated to match the average estimate in a number of external studies that considered the impact of a vote to leave the EU on the UK economy.
 We made a similar revision to import penetration so the downward revisions to gross trade flows were broadly neutral in their effect on the direct contribution of net trade to GDP growth.
 This contributes to our overall assumptions that the UK export market share will continue to fall over the forecast horizon.
 Our Forecast-in-depth page on EU exit has more information.

 Our forecast for exports is published at an aggregate level but when constructing it we consider the paths for oil and non-oil exports.
 We produce a forecast for oil output because the production of this sector affects our North Sea revenues forecast.
 Oil exports are then estimated as a proportion of that forecast.
 Given that we take a top-down approach to forecasting total exports as described above and that the forecast for oil exports is derived from our oil output forecast, the remaining non-oil element of export growth is derived by residual.